Do you believe in yourself?

 - Surround yourself with people, who will support you and hold you accountable to becoming and believing in the person you were created to be.

-- If you feel stuck, consult the help of a therapist or counsellor.
+- If you feel stuck, consult the help of a therapist or counselor.
 There are so many great resources out there today, and most of them are easily accessed.

 Mann, M., Hosman, C.M.H., Schaalma, H. P., & de Vries, N. K. (2004).
 Self-esteem in a broad-spectrum approach for mental health promotion.
 Health Education Research, 19(4), 357-372.